Skip to main content

 Without the slightest effort, you can imagine that morning when Benedict Arnold rushed away.

-But it is history, not the novelty of computers or women cadets or the serenity of the twenty-five-hundred-acre campus, that makes West Point a fascinating place to visit.
+But it is history, not the novelty of computers or women cadets or the serenity of the 2500-acre campus, that makes West Point a fascinating place to visit.
 The post is drenched in echoes, mementos, plaques, memories of America’s military past.
 It played a central role in the American Revolution before it became a school for soldiers.
 As Fortress West Point, it was the pivot on which the shaky alliance between militant New England and the lukewarm Middle and Southern states swung.

 By coincidence, Lt.
 Gen. Dave Richard Palmer, the man who wrote the best book on Fortress West Point, The River and the Rock, is now the superintendent.
 In this handsomely illustrated volume, Palmer narrates the story of how and why the site was selected in 1775 as the best place to block the expected British attempt to seize the Hudson River Valley and strangle the infant Revolution.
 Not only does he narrate the story with a wealth of detail, but as a general he analyzes the British strategy, which did indeed contemplate capturing West Point and the rest of the Hudson Valley by conquest or chicanery, and concludes that the strategy might have worked.

 The best place to recapture those Revolutionary days can be reached by taking a sharp left turn a few hundred feet after passing through the Thayer Gate.
-Up steep winding roads the visitor will grind his gears to a parking lot from which an arduous climb will take him to Fort Putnam, the restored stone bastion on Mount Independence, 451 feet above the Hudson.
+Up steep winding roads, the visitor will grind his gears to a parking lot from which an arduous climb will take him to Fort Putnam, the restored stone bastion on Mount Independence, 451 feet above the Hudson.
 The restoration, paid for in part by academy graduates, is a model of its kind.
 Gleaming brass cannons and mortars line one wall; grim, blue-black eighteen-pounders frown from another.
 In a central barracks, maps and an excellent taped commentary explain how and why the fort was built.

 The view is the chief glory of Fort Putnam.
 You gaze down upon the entire academy and the shining river below.
 The actual west point—where the Hudson bends around the jutting glacial rock—is marvelously visible.
 Without the slightest effort you can imagine the drama of that September morning in 1780, when General Arnold, knowing that his British contact, Maj.
 John André, had been captured and that Washington was en route to the fort for an ominous visit, rushed from the Beverly Robinson house across the river, called for his boat, and ordered his oarsmen to row downstream to the waiting British sloop Vulture.